-The internal host adapter of the MegaSTE has several limitations.
-It only supports a single SCSI ID and can only access the first gigabyte of a drive because it lacks support for the full SCSI command set.
+The internal host adapter of the MegaSTE has several limitations: It only supports a single ID and can only access the first gigabyte of a drive because it lacks support for the full SCSI command set.

-With PiSCSI these restrictions do not exist because any emulated device is ICD compatible.
-In addition, you can add up to 8 devices to the internal host adapter.
-This is possible because HDDRIVER supports devices with LUNs > 0 (SCSI sub-units), which can easily be created with PiSCSI.
+With PiSCSI these restrictions do not exist, and with HDDRIVER you can add up to 8 devices to the MegaSTE's host adapter.
+This is possible because HDDRIVER supports 8 LUNs (SCSI sub-units), which can easily be created with PiSCSI.
 There is no capacity limit.

 Except for a Raspberry Pi and the PiSCSI board no special hardware is required.
 When the board is connected to the internal SCSI connector it has to be terminated.

 When launching piscsi LUNs are defined by appending the LUN number to the device ID, separated by a colon, e.g.:

 >piscsi -id 0:0 IMAGE_FILE_FOR_LUN_0 -id 0:1 IMAGE_FILE_FOR_LUN_1 -id 0:2 -t schd RAW_DEVICE_FILE_FOR_LUN_2